PermafrostDiscoveryGateway/viz-info/03_python-packages.md

 [**GitHub link**](https://github.com/PermafrostDiscoveryGateway/viz-workflow)

 The viz-workflow repo deals with running methods from the above packages in parallel.
 It has a couple of branches under active development:
-	- [`main`](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/main) - currently uses `ray` for parallelization on the Delta server hosted by the National Center for Supercomputing Applications
+- [main](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/main) - currently uses `ray` for parallelization on the Delta server hosted by the National Center for Supercomputing Applications
-	- [`parsl-workflow-breakdown`](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/parsl-workflow-breakdown) - parsl workflow, typically executed on the Datateam server hosted by the National Center for Ecological Analysis and Synthesis
+- [parsl-workflow-breakdown](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/parsl-workflow-breakdown) - parsl workflow, typically executed on the Datateam server hosted by the National Center for Ecological Analysis and Synthesis\
-	- [`https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/docker-parsl-workflow`] - converting the workflow to use docker and kubernetes to be interoperable across different machines
+- [docker-parsl-workflow](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/docker-parsl-workflow) - converting the workflow to use Docker and Kubernetes to take advantage of the UCSB high performance computing cluster(s) and be interoperable across different machines such as Google Cloud Platform

 # Other python packages
 - Our packages rely heavily on some external packages that it would be good to become familiar with: